scikit-hep/awkward/dependent-project/README.md

 Python code that depends on Awkward requires no configuration; just `pip install awkward1` and import it like any other Python library.

-C++ compilers, on the other hand, don't know where to find Awkward Array's header files and shared libraries without help.
-These files are distributed along with the Python library, and it can be used as a "pkg-config" substitute to locate these libraries:
+C++ compilers, on the other hand, don't know where to find Awkward Array's header files and libraries without help.
+These files are distributed inside of the Python library.
+To find the right search paths, `python -m awkward1.config` can be used like "pkg-config":

 ```bash
 $ python -m awkward1.config --cflags --libs